turtlebond/ESP32-Wifi-Robot/README.md

 **Introduction**
 This project utilize esp32 camera module with OV2640 to contol a robot thru wifi.
 This work is based on project in [1].
 Esp32 module is used as wifi access point, websocket server and http server.
 L9110N module is employed to control the dc motors.
 Once a client is connected to esp32 module, using address 192.168.4.1 in a web-browser the robot can be maneuvered.
 Codes from [2] was used to set the webpage and websocket server.
 Codes from arduino esp32 camera webserver example was used to set the OV2640 camera and stream it.
+Video is set as VGA (640x480).

 **Parts**